ThinkTankShark/guesswhat/README.md

 Guesswhat::Product.image(input).color       #Specifiying the color of the image Guesswhat::Product.image(input).type        #Specifiying the type of the image such as png, jpg, svg...
-Guesswhat::Product.image(input).limit       #Specifiying the number of images needed Guesswhat::Product.image(input).include     #Specifiying what item to include from the search Guesswhat::Product.image(input).exclude     #Specifiying what item to exclude from the search
+Guesswhat::Product.image(input).limit       #Specifiying the number of images needed Guesswhat::Product.image(input).have        #Specifiying what item to include from the search Guesswhat::Product.image(input).exclude     #Specifiying what item to exclude from the search
 ```